paulhosch/sarf_train_and_test/README.md

 ## Performance Evaluation

-The pipeline evaluates every possible variable combination across each iteration and LOGO-CV fold, resulting in an extensive evaluation space.
+The pipeline evaluates every possible variable combination across each iteration and LOGO-CV fold, resulting in an extensive evaluation space of 162 differently trained models.

 **Performance metrics** are computed from independent testing datasets using `proportional_systematic` or `balanced_systematic` sampling.
 Testing is performed both on the training sites of each LOGO fold (**same_site**) and on the left-out site (**cross_site**):